 Known perpetrators and incidents around the home

 Research indicates that the majority of disability hate crime targets will know the perpetrator (Williams and Tregidga 2013).
-In some cases this takes the form of ‘mate crime’ and for others there is crossover with domestic abuse from carers and relatives (Walters et al. 2013).
-The ECHR argues that this means it is necessary to support practitioners to “appreciate that situational factors (that is, location and victim–perpetrator relationships) may differ depending on the type of offence (for example, verbal abuse, harassment etc.) and the type of hate-motivation (for example, homophobic, disablist etc.)”.
-In our evidence review we did not find any resources around how social services providers can work to ensure carers and relatives can learn to look out for the signs of hate crime targeting and report it or encourage targets to report it.
+In some cases this takes the form of ‘mate crime’ and for others there is a crossover with domestic abuse from carers and relatives (Walters et al. 2013).
+The ECHR argues that this means it is necessary to support practitioners to “appreciate that situational factors (that is, location and victim-perpetrator relationships) may differ depending on the type of offence (for example, verbal abuse, harassment etc.) and the type of hate-motivation (for example, homophobic, disablist etc.)”.
+In our evidence review, we did not find any resources around how social services providers can work to ensure carers and relatives can learn to look out for the signs of hate crime targeting and report it or encourage targets to report it.
 This suggests an unmet need.

 ‘Place’ is an important yet neglected consideration in relation to hate crime offending (Roberts et al. 2013).
 56% of all incidents reported took place either in or around the home and a quarter of all incidents are perpetrated by neighbours or people living locally.
 A project could focus on helping potential targets raise their awareness and increase reporting of disability hate crimes perpetrated by family, friends and care workers and support them through this process.

 Disabled LGBT people among those most likely to have experienced an incident of prejudice and discrimination (McBride 2016).
 A research report by the Equality and Human Rights Commission (Walters et al. 2016) argues that, as “a significant proportion (50%) of hate crime victims is targeted because of more than one of their identity characteristics”, it is important to consider the intersectional nature of hate crime perpetration and victimisation.
-Potential partnerships with other organisations addressing other aspects of hate crime may be a constructive way of tackling the issue with support from groups who may have a more developed framework for impact evaluation.
+Potential partnerships with other organisations addressing other aspects of a hate crime may be a constructive way of tackling the issue with support from groups who may have a more developed framework for impact evaluation.